elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-does-rigid-motion-mean-in-the-context-of-reflections.md

 url: /learn/mathematics/questions/what-does-rigid-motion-mean-in-the-context-of-reflections
 score: -1.0
 related_article1:
-    id: 162388
+    id: 162823
-    title: How is distance preserved during a reflection?
+    title: >-
+        How are reflections used in geometric proofs?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-distance-preserved-during-a-reflection
+    url: /learn/mathematics/questions/how-are-reflections-used-in-geometric-proofs
 related_article2:
-    id: 162629
+    id: 162637
-    title: How is horizontal symmetry defined in geometric reflections?
+    title: >-
+        How does the position and orientation of a figure change after reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-horizontal-symmetry-defined-in-geometric-reflections
+    url: /learn/mathematics/questions/how-does-the-position-and-orientation-of-a-figure-change-after-reflection
 related_article3:
-    id: 162411
+    id: 162741
+    title: >-
-    title: How is congruence maintained in reflections?
+        What is meant by rigid motion in the context of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/what-is-meant-by-rigid-motion-in-the-context-of-reflections
 related_article4:
-    id: 162524
+    id: 162645
-    title: What impact do reflections have on the coordinates of a figure?
+    title: >-
+        How is congruence maintained in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-impact-do-reflections-have-on-the-coordinates-of-a-figure
+    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
 related_article5:
     id: 162752
+    title: >-
-    title: What are opposite coordinates in the context of reflections?
+        What are opposite coordinates in the context of reflections?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-opposite-coordinates-in-the-context-of-reflections
 ---